oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 ![](images/personas/roger_frezia_sales_director.png)

   Roland Dubois, sales director and process owner wants to change the process to add a comment to the Quote to Order process, to be able to distinguish an order placed in EBS by PCS.
-He is also not impressed by the high amount of the rule to determine if sales operations should approve a quote.
+He is also not impressed by the high amount of the rules to determine if sales operations should approve a quote.
 On top of these changes, Roland also feels the need that if the amount is high risk, it should be approved by sales director as well.
 We are going through the steps on how to implement a change in the process.

 ---